dynaconf/dynaconf/docs/index.md

 #### Layered environments on files

-It is also possible to make dynaconf to read the files separated by layered environments so each section or first level key is loaded as a distinct environment.
+It is also possible to make dynaconf read the files separated by layered environments so each section or first-level key is loaded as a distinct environment.

 !!! warning
-    To enable layered environments the argument `environments` must be set to `True`, otherwise dynaconf will ignore layers and read all first level keys as normal values.
+    To enable layered environments the argument `environments` must be set to `True`, otherwise, dynaconf will ignore layers and read all first-level keys as normal values.

 === "config.py"
     ```py